blog posts

 Linked List in Java

-A linked list in Java is a linear and dynamic data structure that hosts a collection of similar types of data elements called nodes.
+A linked list in Java is a linear, dynamic data structure that stores a collection of similar data elements called nodes.
 This type of data structure stores two types of data simultaneously.
 The first type is the actual value used in the program, and the second type is a pointer to the location of the next element in the list.
 The first node in the linked list is called Head, and the last node is called Tail.
 The last part refers to Null and means the end of the linked list.

-Linked lists in Java were designed to solve some problems with arrays.
-For example, in this type of data structure, there is no need to define the number of elements before using them, so the memory allocation process can be done at runtime and as needed.
+Linked lists in Java were designed to address certain limitations of arrays.
+For example, in this data structure, there is no need to preallocate the number of elements, so memory can be allocated at runtime as needed.
 In addition, inserting and removing components in linked lists is done more straightforwardly.
 In Java, linked lists can be one-way, two-way, and circular.

 Singly Linked List

-• As shown in Figure 4, adding values in linked lists is based on a forward, one-way movement.
+• As shown in Figure 3, adding values to linked lists uses a forward, one-way traversal.
 This linked list has a node and a single pointer that points to the next node.

 Figure 4